 Radio producer and presenter Nicki Bannerman joins you for a pleasant walk past the iconic London Eye on the River Thames, all the way to Buckingham Palace.
 Amble towards Big Ben and the stunning Houses of Parliament or relive royal weddings and state funerals at Westminster Abbey.
 Gaze at Number 10 Downing Street to observe the Prime Minister's short commute to work or watch the changing of the guards at Horseguards Parade.
 After discovering the history of Trafalgar square, you'll head to Buckingham Palace to see if the Queen is in residence as you enjoy the sights and sounds of the magical City of London.

-London Eye, Big Ben, Houses of Parliament, Westminster Abbey, 10 Downing Street, Horseguards Parade, Admiralty Arch and Buckingham Palace
+London Eye, London's Big Ben, Westminster Abbey, Admiralty Arch, Buckingham Palace